hypo69/hypo/pytest/gemini/src/suppliers/etzmaleh/graber.md

 1. **Mocking:** The code now uses `unittest.mock.MagicMock` to mock the `Driver` and `logger`.
 This is crucial for isolating tests and preventing them from depending on external dependencies.
 Mocking `execute_locator` is critical because it handles interactions with the browser.

-2. **Error Handling:** A `test_graber_execute_locator_with_exception` test demonstrates how to handle potential errors during the execution.
+2. **Error Handling:** A `test_graber_execute_locator_with_exception` test demonStartes how to handle potential errors during the execution.
 This is vital to ensure the code behaves correctly under various conditions.

 3. **Clearer Test Cases:** The test cases now have more descriptive names (e.g., `test_graber_init`).